abbec/acervin.com/content/blog/2011/oct/12-memory_manager_2.md

 full-fledged classes with virtual functions and all that.
-In this case it is definately ok since you will probably not create a lot of memory allocators and memory management is an expensive operation anyway so the few extra bytes wont matter.
+In this case it is definately ok since you will probably not create a lot of memory allocators and memory management is an expensive operation anyway so the few extra virtual calls wont matter.

 The interface will look something like this